oceakun/newPortfolio-portfolio-reactTypescript/README.md

     * online courses
     * great articles.
 * book classrooms to
-    * hold group discussions (a secure room where only those with granted permissions can enter)
+    * hold group discussions (a secure room where only those with permissions can enter)
     * schedule casual meetups with their peers (via calender)